From Bikinis to Antiques: Top Shopping Destinations in Rio de Janeiro

 Rio de Janeiro Local Expert

-Visitors to Rio de Janeiro often find themselves somewhat startled when they first catch sight of prices in Rio de Janeiro.
-While Rio may have been a bargain beach destination a decade ago, today it is expensive not only by South American standards, but by Western standards too.
-The steep prices mean that many locals pay for their purchases in instalments, but savvy shoppers know that there are bargains to be had even in this city of soaring prices.
+While Rio may have been a bargain beach destination a decade ago, today it is expensive not only by South American standards, but by European and North American standards too.
+The steep prices mean that many locals pay for even small purchases in instalments, but savvy shoppers know that there are bargains to be had even in this city of soaring prices.

 10 Santa Teresa